 Developing a protocol is a process that should be started early and given significant thought and consideration.
-When designing the study initially, it is important to ensure that the protocol is well-designed from a scientific standpoint: that the research question is well-formulated and that the data gathered will be reliable, valid, and will address the hypothesis.
-This can be achieved by conducting a thorough literature review and consulting with colleagues with the relevant expertise.
-Another important factor in embarking on a research project is determining whether it is feasible.
-In other words, are the resources available to do what is planned?
+When designing the study initially, it is important the protocol is well-designed from a scientific standpoint, the research question is well-formulated and the data gathered will be reliable, valid and will address the hypothesis.

 The Biostatistics team can assist with study design and feasibility and should be contacted early on in the process.

 Biostatistics resources are available to all Hackensack Meridian Health team members who would like to design their own research projects, analyze their research data, or interpret the statistical results.

 Our team assists investigators in identifying important scientific and clinical outcomes, major characteristics of study subjects, and treatment options and processes.
 We will propose the best possible study design to appropriately answer the clinical questions.

 We also guide investigators in writing statistical analysis plans for new research projects (including the sample size estimation), assessing/modeling the collected research data, generating the statistical analysis report, writing the “Statistical methods” and “Results” sections for presentation or publication, and interpreting statistical results.

 Because of the support that we offer at various stages throughout the research, investigators will gain the most benefit if they contact the Office of Research Administration at the onset of a project.

 Providing some basic information when requesting our services will enable our team to better prepare for the initial meeting and enable us to make it as efficient and productive as possible.